hpi-swa-teaching/WebCrawler/README.md

 u := WCrawler new.
 u startAutoCrawl: 'http://www.google.com'
 ```
-(and to terminate the crawling process, use ``u process terminate``.
+(and to terminate the crawling process, use ``u abortAutoCrawling``.

 ## Development status

-This is our first release, featuring a basic feature implementation without UI.
-In the following updates, we want to focus on UI and user experience.
+This is our 6th release, featuring a simple yet powerful webcrawler api.
+Also there are a few UIs that let you experience the crawlers results in a pretty awesome way.
+E.g. you can explore the inter-website-connections in our interactive site graph user interface or you can search through the also interactive site map ui.

+Enjoy!